-Figure 4: Observed, simulated, and projected changes in Oregon's mean annual precipitation relative to 1970-1999 (baseline) under RCP 4.5 and RCP 8.5 future scenarios.
+Figure 14: Observed, simulated, and projected changes in Oregon's mean annual precipitation relative to 1970-1999 (baseline) under RCP 4.5 and RCP 8.5 future scenarios.
 Green and brown bars are observed precipitation amounts (1900-2019) from the National Centers for Environmental Information.
-Solid lines are the mean values of simulations from 35 climate models for the 1900-2005 period, which were based on observed climate forcings (black line), and the 2006-2099 period for the two future scenarios, RCP 4.5 and RCP 8.5 (light and dark blue lines).
+Solid lines are mean values of simulations from 35 climate models for 1900-2005, based on observed climate forcings (black line), and 2006-2099 for the two future scenarios, RCP 4.5 and RCP 8.5 (light and dark blue lines).
 Shading indicates the annual precipitation range from all models.

-Increased precipitation and more intense storm events risk overwhelming stormwater management systems resulting in flooding and wastewater overflow issues in urban areas.
-Flooding and landslide risks are also increased, posing threats to housing, urban infrastructure, transportation, and energy generation and distribution networks.
+Increased precipitation and more intense storms risk overwhelming stormwater management systems resulting in flooding and wastewater overflow in urban areas.
+Flooding and landslide risks also increase, threatening housing, infrastructure, transportation, and energy generation and distribution networks.